mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ Most people here have probably mostly interacted with macros by using ones already provided by Apple, such as the `@Observable` macro and `@Model` macro from SwiftData.

 ^ However, there will eventually come a time where you will finally want to write a macro yourself, but it can be quite difficult to do so correctly.
-Because macros are essentially little Swift programs that analyze existing Swift code in order to generate all new Swift code, it is easy to accidentally generate something invalid.
+Because macros are essentially little Swift programs that analyze existing Swift code in order to generate all new Swift code, it is easy to accidentally generate something wrong.

-^ So, today we will be discussing how one tests macros to ensure that they work as expected over a variety of cases.
+^ So, today we will be discussing how one tests macros to ensure that they work as expected over the many ways they could be used.

 ---